davepinch/pinchy.cc/content/fragments/what-is-reality/reality-is-a-world-made-of-dust/the-world-made-of-dust/somewhere-in-the-gate-is-a-man.md

 ---
 title: "Somewhere in the gate is a man."
-next: "This man is made of dust."
+next: "The man is made of dust."
 ---